Mindtribe/Leash-Debugger/doc/QuickStart.md

 * On the GDB command line, execute the following commands in order:
 ```
 (gdb) monitor flashmode=1
-(gdb) remote put ./../blinky/blinky.bin /sys/mcuimg.bin
+(gdb) remote put ./../../build/leash/testapp/Debug/leash-testapp-Debug.bin /sys/mcuimg.bin
 ```
 * You should receive confirmation at each of the above commands: first of entering flash mode, then of the successful file transfer.
 * (Optional) Read the written file back to another file for verification:
 ```
 (gdb) remote get /sys/mcuimg.bin ./readback.bin
 ```
-You can use a binary comparison tool to check whether readback.bin is equal to ./../blinky/blinky.bin.
+You can use a binary comparison tool to check whether readback.bin is equal to ./../../build/leash/testapp/Debug/leash-testapp-Debug.bin.
 If they are equal, this confirms the file transfer succeeded without corruption.
 * Disconnect or power off Leash Debugger.
 * Remove the SOP2 header from the target and reset it.
-* The blinky program should now execute from flash, blinking all LEDs one by one.
+* The green LED should turn on after some time, indicating testapp booted successfully.

 The flash filesystem has a tendency to get corrupted, making the system unbootable even if GDB reports the flashing was successful.
 This can happen due to writing files too large for the filesystem or writing too many files.
 If this happens, unfortunately, you will have to format the external flash using TI's Uniflash tool.
 Leash Debugger itself is not able to format the external flash.